 Ruby’s syntax is simple, easy to read, and similar to the English language.
 As a result, it’s a great language for beginners.
 Because the language is written using Ruby, this means that it is also easy to work with the Rails framework.

-As a result of Ruby on Rails’ popularity, there is no shortage of online tutorials and coding boot camps for Rails.
-In addition, when you have a question, it’s easy to find another Rails developer online who can help.
+As a result of Ruby on Rails’ popularity, there is no shortage of online guides, tutorials, and coding bootcamps for Rails.
+When you have a question, it’s easy to find another Rails developer online who can guide you.

 The Rails framework has been in development for over a decade and has received contributions from thousands of developers.
 That’s not all, the creator David Heinemeier Hansson actively works on the framework, which has been crucial in maintaining an active community around Rails.

-According to Stack Overflow’s 2019 Developer Survey, which studied nearly 90,000 developers on their programming stacks and habits, Rails is the eleventh most-popular web framework favored by developers.
+According to Stack Overflow’s 2019 Developer Survey, which studied nearly 90,000 developers on their programming stacks and habits, Rails is the eleventh most popular web framework.
 Moreover, 57.1% of respondents who reported that they used Rails described it as their “most loved” web framework in the study.

 The Ruby programming language is one of the most popular out there, which makes it a useful skill to learn.

-According to the TIOBE Index, which tracks the popularity of top programming languages based on their search volume, Ruby is currently ranked as the fifteenth most-popular programming language in the world.
+According to the TIOBE Index, which tracks the popularity of top programming languages based on their search volume, Ruby currently ranks as the fifteenth most-popular programming language in the world.

 As we mentioned earlier, top companies such as Airbnb, Twitter, Etsy, Basecamp, and Kickstarters use Rails, which demonstrates how popular this technology is.